bnek/bnek.github.io/_posts/2020-09-11-Authenticating-SPA-with-msal-js-2.0.markdown

   * Windows 10
   * Visual Studio 2019
   * dotnet sdk v3.1.401
-* Creating an ASP.NET Core 3.1 web app with React
+* **[Commit 1](https://github.com/bnek/examples/commit/c5d411fecad47802208289a215cc9700d1fb99e1)**: Creating an ASP.NET Core 3.1 web app with React
   * File->New project
   * ASP.NET Core Web Application (name it i.e. "Msal2") -> Create
   * Choose .NET Core 3.1, React.js (the auth code won't be React-specific)
   * Choose 'No Authentication'
   * Create (the app will be scaffolded)
-* Let's modify `Home.js` to fetch and display today's weather forecast.
+* **[Commit 2](https://github.com/bnek/examples/commit/7eab6bcc62f5da318b213b096a0e23a50d5f8857)**: Let's modify `Home.js` to fetch and display today's weather forecast.
 Authetication is not yet enabled in the API so we can get away with an unauthenticated call - [here is the link to the complete Home.js file](https://github.com/bnek/examples/blob/7492989c0241789285e9d041ab3e37c0a8e8116f/web/msal-2-auth-code-flow-spa-aspnet-core-31/Msal2/ClientApp/src/components/Home.js) for this step.
 The App will now display tomorrow's weather.
-Here is the link [to the commit](https://github.com/bnek/examples/commit/7eab6bcc62f5da318b213b096a0e23a50d5f8857).
   ```jsx
   //...
     fetchWeather() {